carrywater/dronesim_ar/README.md

    - Create new gesture handlers
    - Add to InteractionManager
    - Implement corresponding UI feedback
+   - Use ThumbCueLookAtHMD for any UI elements that need to face the user

 3. **Data Analysis**:
    - Add custom logging